ArcaneEngineer/ECS-tutorials/part3.md

 ];
 ```

 See those `funcNull` references?
 We'll come back to those at the end of this article.
+Just know for now that they do _nothing at all_.

 You can see references to our old ([part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md) and [2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md)) `init*` functions, our old `*Prototype` objects, and our various old component arrays that we've always used.
 These are now assembled in one place in the code.

-By indexing into this components array using `[c]` in both the population and initialisation phases (and in an upcoming part of this series, the update phase), we can select a component by its (archetype) index, without knowing any specific names of functions or arrays.
+By indexing into this components array using `[c]` in both the population and initialisation phases (and in an upcoming part of this series, also the update phase), we can select a component by its index, without knowing any specific names of functions or arrays (as we had to in parts 1 & 2).

 This allows us to do generalised, list-style processing, and abstracts us away from any Tiny Tanks specifics, meaning we could potentially use this code in other games or simulations.
+Exciting.

 ### Archetypes: How they are defined and used